-The petition alleges that girls attending the school have been forced to straighten their hair.
-It called on authorities to ensure the "school's code of conduct does not discriminate against black and Muslim girls".
+The petition, which was launched on Friday, alleged that the girls attending the school had been forced to straighten their hair, and called on authorities to ensure that the "school's code of conduct does not discriminate against black and Muslim girls.

-The school's code does not specifically ban afros, but requires that "hair must be brushed", styles be "conservative", and that cornrows, natural dreadlocks and braids must be "a maximum of 10mm in diameter".
+The school's code of conduct does not specifically outlaw afros, but requires that "hair must be brushed", styles be "conservative", and that cornrows, natural dreadlocks and braids must be "a maximum of 10mm in diameter".

-"Derogatory comments about our existence have riled us up," the protesting student said.
-She added that she had recently been told by a teacher to keep her hair "tidy and neat".
+"Derogatory comments about our existence have riled us up," said the protesting student who spoke with Al Jazeera, who has herself been told by a teacher to keep her hair "tidy and neat".

 'All schools need to transform'

-Classes continued as normal on Monday morning at the public, fee-charging school as protesters gathered outside the school's gates, while meetings were held inside with the provincial education minister, Panyaza Lesufi.
+Classes continued as normal on Monday morning at the government-run school as protesters gathered outside the school's gates, while meetings were held inside with the provincial education minister, Panyaza Lesufi.

 "I really want to arrest the situation before it gets out of control," Lesufi told reporters who gathered at the school.